Overview of the labour market

 The labour market at a glance.

-• Around 75% of the country's workforce is made up of migrant or cross-border workers.
+• Approximately 75% of the country's workforce consists of immigrant workers or cross-border commuters.

-• The share of cross-border workers has risen from 3% in 1961 to 47% in 2022; almost every second cross-border worker is from France.
+• The share of cross-border workers has increased from 3% in 1961 to 47% in 2023; nearly one in two cross-border workers comes from France.

 • About one in ten employees works in the banking and insurance sector.